How to choose a telescope

 - • Catadioptrics (mirror-lens telescopes)

-Refracting telescopes were the first telescopes in history.
+Lens telescopes were the first telescopes in history.
 The biconvex lens stands for an objective lens and collects light in this telescope.
 Its function is based on the property of the convex lenses to refract light rays and collect them in a certain point - the focus.
-Therefore, refracting telescopes are often called refractors (from Latin refract "to break").
+Therefore, lens telescopes are often called refractors (from Latin refract "to break").

 In the Galileo telescope (created in 1609), two lenses were used in order to collect the maximum amount of stellar light and to allow the human eye to see it.
 The first lens (the objective lens) is convergent; it collects light and focuses it at a certain distance, and the second lens (the eyepiece) is divergent; it converts the converging bundle back into the parallel one.
 Galileo's design transmits a direct, undistorted image, but suffers greatly from chromatic aberration, which spoils the image.
 Chromatic aberration comes as a false coloration of the boundaries and details of the object.

 The Keplerian telescope (invented in 1611) was more complicated and had a convex lens for an eyepiece, the front focus of which was combined with the rear focus of the objective lens.
 The image was inverted, but this is not significant for astronomical observations - you can place a measuring grid at the focal point inside the tube.
 The design proposed by Kepler had a strong influence on the development of refractors.
 While it also had chromatic aberration, its effect could be reduced by increasing the focal length of the objective lens.
 Therefore, refractors of the time, with modest lens diameters, often had a focal length of several meters and a corresponding tube length.
 Some refractors could even do without it (the observer held an eyepiece and "caught" an image that was transmitted by the objective lens installed on a special tripod).